ipfs-inactive/blog/content/post/095-road-to-dht.md

 The [DHT, or distributed hash table](https://docs.ipfs.io/guides/concepts/dht/), acts like both a catalog and navigation system for IPFS, helping the network keep track of and find data.
 A regular hash table is a key-value store where the keys are hashed and stored in one place.
 In the case of IPFS, the keys are the Content Identifiers (CIDs) of a block of data, and the values are the set of peers who have each block.

-The IPFS DHT distributes and stores these pairs of keys and values in small tables across many nodes or peers throughout the network.
+The DHT distributes and stores these pairs of keys and values in small tables across many nodes or peers throughout the network.
 Peers, in turn, store information about where to physically locate specific content.
 Kademlia, our DHT implementation, helps keep track of which nodes are _providing_ what data to others in the network.

 In theory, the DHT should make finding, providing, and fetching data among nodes a well-orchestrated and very efficient affair.
 However, throw in real world conditions and a rapidly scaling network, and things can go awry.